navfa/asanable/README.md

 # asanable

-Asana + Gmail daily digest CLI aggregator.
+Asana daily digest CLI aggregator.

-Aggregate your assigned Asana tasks and Gmail notifications into a single, prioritized daily digest.
+Aggregate your assigned Asana tasks into a single, prioritized daily digest.

 ## Features

 - Fetch incomplete Asana tasks assigned to you, sorted by due date
-- Fetch Gmail notifications (Asana emails + unread messages)
-- Deduplicate items across sources
 - Score and prioritize: overdue > today > this week > later
 - Rich CLI output with colored sections and summary
-- Optional: daily scheduler, HTML email, Slack and Telegram notifications
+- Optional: daily scheduler, Slack and Telegram notifications

 ## Setup